bernester/a11y-toolkit/src/techniques/accordion-with-details-and-summary.md

 ---
-title: Accordion with details and summary
+title: Accordions with details and summary
 description: Create an accordion-like component with details and summary
 date: '2024-4-10'
 category: content
 components:
-  - accordion
+  - accordions
 published: true
 successCriteria:
   - '1.1.1'